JordanNanos/jordannanos.github.io/_posts/2024-11-13-picking-an-LLM.markdown

 The second most popular LLM-powered application today seems to be GitHub Copilot.
 It's already spawned open-source projects (with much more flexibility) such as [Cursor](https://www.cursor.com/) and [Continue](https://continue.dev/).
 I'm a big Continue user myself.

-There are three main things that I do with Cursor: Generate, Edit, and Explain.
+There are three main things that I do with Continue: Generate, Edit, and Explain.

 * **Generate** is text in, code out.
 You write a description of the code you want to see, and the model generates it from scratch.
 For example, a new page on a website, an API call, or a new function in a library.
 Personally, I've been writing a lot of yaml for k8s recently (is config code?).
 Also, I don't hit the docs to figure out slurm and linux commands as much anymore (is bash code? alas...)
 * **Edit** is code + text in, code out.
 Editing is similar to generating code, but you're including some existing code in-context for the model to use.
 For example, you might want to write a unit test, create a function, refactor something, or add comments.
 The model is reasoning based on existing code.